Steve Douglas-Craig - M.F.A

 Over the many years inside the film & TV industry, Steve’s forged valuable, lasting professional & personal relationships while honing business development & creative skills.
 His extensive rolodex includes studio execs, executive producers, filmmakers, sales agents, talent managers, film financiers & agents.

-But perhaps his proudest achievement has been the years of mentoring work he did for the Big Brothers Big Sisters of Los Angeles Program.
-Being able to guide underrepresented kids toward a life changing decision on whether to attend college or not has been paramount in his growth as a professional.
+But perhaps his proudest achievements have been the years of mentoring work he's done for the Big Brothers Big Sisters of Los Angeles Program (helping guide underrepresented kids toward a life-changing decision on whether to attend college or not has been paramount in his growth as a professional), and his recent achievements as an Adjunct Professor at the School of Communications of American University teaching screenwriting & writing for visual media.